-The development of videoscopes, which feature accuracy of diagnoses.
-This increase in accuracy came from the ability to display images on monitors
+The development of videoscopes, which feature imaging elements such as CCDs built into their distal tips, contributed to a substantial increase in the accuracy of diagnoses.
+This increase in accuracy came from the ability to display images on monitors for multiple healthcare professionals to view.